Them (King Diamond album): Plot summary

-As the album opens, a young King and his mother and sister are welcoming King's grandmother home from a mental asylum.
+As the album opens, a young King and his mother and sister are welcoming King's grandmother home from a mental asylum ("Out From the Asylum", "Welcome Home").
 That night, King investigates strange voices and discovers his grandmother having a tea party seemingly alone, though with the teacups and kettles floating in the air.
 King is invited into the room, to sit in his grandmother's chair.
-King is sent back to bed, but only after staring into his grandmother's eyes, whereupon she instructed him to forget what he saw.
+King is sent back to bed, but only after staring into his grandmother's eyes, whereupon she instructed him to forget what he saw ("The Invisible Guests").

 One day, Grandma awakens King and tells him that she will teach him about the house of “Amon”, over a cup of tea.
 “Amon” being the tea pot, “Their” item of power and importance that seemed to require a blood sacrifice.
 Through the blood they commutate or take control of those who drink it.
 Grandma cuts King's sleeping mother's hand and adds her blood to the teapot.
-After drinking the “tea” the voices haunting the house ("Them") begin to affect King with a drug-like effect.
+After drinking the “tea” the voices haunting the house ("Them") begin to affect King with a drug-like effect ("Tea").
 King's sister Missy tries to convince King that they should do something to help their mother, who is unconscious and weak due to "their" control and possible blood loss, but his judgment is clouded due to his altered state.
-He refuses to call for help and cuts the phone line.
-At tea, Missy interrupts and furiously expresses concern about her mother's state, Missy being deemed a problem is attacked by Grandma and in spiteful retaliation, Missy breaks "Amon" the teapot.
+He refuses to call for help and cuts the phone line ("Mother's Getting Weaker").
+At tea, Missy interrupts and furiously expresses concern about her mother's state, Missy being deemed a problem is attacked by Grandma and in spiteful retaliation, Missy breaks "Amon" the teapot ("Bye, Bye Missy").

 "They", in furious response to the breaking of "their" beloved teapot "Amon", chop Missy into bits with an axe and throw the remains into the fireplace in the kitchen.
 "Their" focus no longer on King, he snapped out of his "spell," and he stumbles outside and pieces together the events that transpired.

-After fainting and regaining consciousness, he decides to attack his grandmother.
-He notices that "their" power is weakened outside the house, so he lures his grandmother outside and kills her.
-The voices of Amon continue to haunt the boy as he is questioned by police and incarcerated in an asylum.
-Years later, he is released and returns home to find his grandmother and the voices of Amon are still very much alive.
+After fainting and regaining consciousness, he decides to attack his grandmother ("A Broken Spell").
+He notices that "their" power is weakened outside the house, so he lures his grandmother outside and kills her ("The Accusation Chair").
+The voices of Amon continue to haunt the boy ("Them") as he is questioned by police and incarcerated in an asylum ("Twilight Symphony").
+Years later, he is released and returns home to find his grandmother and the voices of Amon are still very much alive ("Coming Home").